Anonymous642/RESPEC-CFA/README.md

 ### Building the Application

-Once you have configured ReSpec-CFA, right click SpecCFA-TZ_NonSecure and SpecCFA-TZ_Secure in Project_Explorer and click "Build Project"
+Once you have configured RESPEC-CFA, right click SpecCFA-TZ_NonSecure and SpecCFA-TZ_Secure in Project_Explorer and click "Build Project"

 ## Running the Application